 - 1. This section applies to and governs one or multiple of Instructure's Services identified on the Order Form as a Mastery View Assessment Service (each, an "Mastery View Assessment" and together, the "Mastery View Assessments"). - 2.
 Customer Mastery View Assessments Restrictions.
 Mastery View Assessments delivered via paper/pencil format or online through any delivery platform cannot be shared, duplicated, or reproduced in part or in whole without written permission of Instructure.
 Use of Mastery View Assessments is limited to students registered within the Customer's schools/districts during the academic year in which the Mastery View Assessments are initially delivered for the sole purpose of delivering formative assessments to those students.
 Customer's right to access and use Mastery View Assessments in paper or electronic format shall be limited to use in Customer's classrooms and shall be limited to review and instructional purposes for those registered students within such classroom in the academic year of assessment delivery.
-The Customer does NOT have any right to reproduce the tests in whole nor to dissect and reproduce any questions from the Mastery View Assessments individually; distribute copies of the assessments or the questions individually; import or otherwise load the assessments in whole or any of the questions individually to any platform partner "community boards"; or publicly display the assessments or questions outside Customer's classrooms.
+The Customer does NOT have any right to reproduce the tests in whole nor to dissect and reproduce any questions from the Mastery View Assessments individually; distribute copies of the assessments in whole or any individual questions from the assessment; prepare derivative works of the assessments or the questions individually; import or otherwise load the assessments in whole or any of the questions individually to any internal or external item bank or question data warehouse; upload any assessments in whole or questions individually to any platform partner "community boards"; or publicly display the assessments or questions outside Customer's classrooms.